Térraba-Sierpe Wetland

 Térraba-Sierpe Wetland (Humedal Térraba-Sierpe), is a protected area in Costa Rica, managed under the Osa Conservation Area, it was created in 1994 by decree 22993-MIRENEM.
 It has been designated as a protected Ramsar site since 1995.

+Flora and fauna

+The wetland has been documented as home to around 200 species of fish, 60 species of crustaceans, 46 species of molluscs, 9 species of amphibians, 27 species of reptiles and 148 species of birds.